debezium/container-images/connect/0.8/README.md

 # Environment variables

 The Debezium Kafka image uses several environment variables when running a Kafka broker using this image.
+Please also see [the documentation](http://kafka.apache.org/documentation/#connect_running) of Kafka Connect to learn more about the specific settings.

 ### `GROUP_ID`